lucacarniato/capstone-project/README.md

 ### Exploratory Data Analysis

-For each feature, the records in the train set were grouped by the target value (0/1) to assess if the means group values were significantly different (t-test with a p-value <0.05).
+For each feature, the records in the train set were grouped by the target value (0/1) to assess if the mean group values were significantly different (t-test with a p-value <0.05).
 It was found that the mean group values were different, except for the month feature.
 For this reason, the month feature was dropped (Figure 2).
 This result was unexpected because severe accidents with personal injuries were expected to occur more frequently in fall or winter, when the wheater conditions can be worse.

 ![Fig2](figures/Fig5.jpg)
 [Figure 2.
 Bar chart for month feature grouped by severity code]